RafaelC457ro/fa-picker/README.md

 ## Tests

-This project there no test, please make a pull request if want help.
+This project there no test, please make a pull request if wanna help.

 ## License